Congress Should Enact the “Medicare Mental Health Access Act”

-The Medicare Mental Health Access Act would remove a roadblock to mental health treatment for Medicare beneficiaries in certain treatment facilities.
+Introduced by Reps.
+Kristi Noem, R-S.D., and Jan Schakowsky, D-Ill., and Senators Sherrod Brown, D-Ohio, and Susan Collins, R-Maine, the Medicare Mental Health Access Act (H.R.
+1173/S. 448) would remove a roadblock to mental health treatment for Medicare beneficiaries in certain treatment facilities.
 Although psychologists are licensed to practice independently in all U.S. states and jurisdictions, Medicare still requires unnecessary physician sign-off and oversight of their services in some settings, hampering or even preventing delivery of needed care.
 H.R.
-4277 and S. 2597 would remove this barrier.
+1173 and S. 448 would remove this barrier.

 Medicare beneficiaries desperately need better, faster access to psychologists: